committopush/Thesis/README.md

 #### 1. **`analyses/`**
    - Contains Jupyter Notebooks for key analyses:
-     - **Polarization_Term_20_Analysis.ipynb**: Analysis specific to the 20th electoral term.
-     - **Sentiment Analysis.ipynb**: Detailed Analysis of speech sentiment.
+     - **Sentiment_Analysis.ipynb**: Detailed Analysis of speech sentiment.
-     - **Structural_Analysis_v3.ipynb**: Analysis of structural aspects of different kinds of bundestag debates, interruptions, reactions captured by the stenographs and such.
+     - **Structural_Analysis.ipynb**: Analysis of structural aspects of different kinds of bundestag debates, interruptions, reactions captured by the stenographs and such.
+     - **RQ1_Developments.ipynb**: Analysis of electoral terms 17-20.
+     - **RQ2_Electoral_Term_20.ipynb**: Analysis specific to the 20th electoral term.

 #### 2. **`data/`**
    - Contains scripts for scraping raw data from the bundestag API, scripts for data extraction, preprocessing, cleaning and exploratory data analysis